Random walks in the quarter plane, discrete harmonic functions and conformal mappings: Extensions

-In this paragraph, we still consider non-zero drift random walks, and we explain how our methods provide the Martin boundary, and even expressions for harmonic functions.
-In the zero drift case, the point $1$ plays a crucial role, in particular for the boundary value problem of Section \ref{ASFE}, see \ref{class_function}.
-This is a consequence of the radius of convergence (equal to $1$) of $H(x,0)$---or equivalently of the non-exponential growth of $f(i_0,1)$ as $i_0\to\infty$.
-For non-zero drift walks, the growth of $f(i_0,1)$ is now exponential.
-In fact, we could prove that this exponential factor necessarily takes the form $1/p$, with $p\in[x_2,X(y_2)]$\footnote{In the zero drift case, we have $x_2=y_2=X(y_2)=1$.
-In the non-zero drift case, the points $x_2$ and $y_2$ are defined as in Section \ref{Notations}, by replacing the inequality \eqref{properties_branch_points} by the following: $\vert x_1\vert \leq x_2\leq x_3\leq \vert x_4\vert$ and $\vert y_1\vert \leq y_2\leq y_3\leq \vert y_4\vert$.}, see \eqref{eq:expression_harmonic_coefficients} for the case of the simple random walk.
-We thus have infinitely many boundary value problems, parametrized by $p$, as follows: \begin{enumerate}[label={\rm($\widehat{\text{\roman{*}}})$},ref={($\widehat{\text{\roman{*}}}$)}] \item $H(x,0)$ is analytic in $\mathscr{G}_X$, except at $p\in[x_2,X(y_2)]$, where it has a pole\footnote{In fact, the pole is simple if $p\in[x_2,X(y_2))$, and has order two if $p=X(y_2)$. }; \item $H(x,0)$ is continuous on $\overline{\mathscr{G}_X}\setminus \{p\}$; \item For all $x$ on the boundary of $\mathscr{G}_X$, $ L(x,0)H(x,0)-L(\overline{x},0)H(\overline{x},0)=0. $ \end{enumerate} The resolution of \ref{class_function-2}, \ref{class_function_2-2} and \ref{boundary_condition-2} (that we shall not tackle here) would use an analogue of the conformal mapping $w$, namely, a function such that: \begin{enumerate}[label=($\widehat{{\rm W}}$\arabic{*}),ref={\rm ($\widehat{{\rm W}}$\arabic{*})}] \item $w$ is analytic in $\mathscr{G}_X$, except at $p\in[x_2,X(y_2)]$, where it has a pole${}^{ {\ref{footnote:pole}}}$; \item $w$ is continuous on $\overline{\mathscr{G}_X}\setminus \{p\}$; \item $w$ establishes a conformal mapping of $\mathscr{G}_X$ onto the complex plane cut ${\bf C}$ along a segment; \item For all $x$ on the boundary of $\mathscr{G}_X$, $w(x)=w(\overline{x})$. \end{enumerate} At this point, we wish to emphasize the following main difference between the zero drift case and the non-zero drift case: the expression of $w(x)$ becomes more elaborate (more precisely, in place of sine and arcsine functions, it now involves two $\wp$-Weierstrass functions with different periods\footnote{This is due to the fact that a certain Riemann surface---namely, $\{(x,y)\in({\bf C}\cup\{\infty\})^2: L(x,y)=0\}$---sees its genus passing from $0$ to $1$.}).
-Despite this intrinsic complexity, expressions for $w(x)$ are available in the literature: see \cite[Section 3.1]{KuRa} for $p=x_2$, and \cite[Section 2]{Ra} for simplifications of $w(x)$ in some particular cases.
+Instead of one single Riemann boundary value problem (Lemma \ref{lem:BPV}), we would have infinitely many boundary value problems, parametrized by $p$, as follows: \begin{enumerate}[label={\rm($\widehat{\text{\roman{*}}})$},ref={($\widehat{\text{\roman{*}}}$)}] \item $H(x,0)$ is analytic in $\mathscr{G}_X$, except at $p\in I$, where it has a pole\footnote{The pole is always simple, except if $p$ lies on the boundary of the domain $\mathscr{G}_X$, in which case the pole is double. }; \item $H(x,0)$ is continuous on $\overline{\mathscr{G}_X}\setminus \{p\}$; \item For all $x$ on the boundary of $\mathscr{G}_X$, $ L(x,0)H(x,0)-L(\overline{x},0)H(\overline{x},0)=0. $ \end{enumerate} The resolution of \ref{class_function-2}, \ref{class_function_2-2} and \ref{boundary_condition-2} (that we shall not tackle here) would use an analogue of the conformal mapping $w$, namely, a function such that: \begin{enumerate}[label=($\widehat{{\rm W}}$\arabic{*}),ref={\rm ($\widehat{{\rm W}}$\arabic{*})}] \item For all $x$ on the boundary of $\mathscr{G}_X$, $w(x)=w(\overline{x})$; \item $w$ is injective in $\mathscr{G}_X$; \item $w$ is analytic on $\mathscr{G}_X$; \item $w$ is continuous on $\overline{\mathscr{G}_X}\setminus \{p\}$ and $w( p )=\infty$. \end{enumerate} At this point, we wish to emphasize the following main difference between the zero drift case and the non-zero drift case: the expression of $w(x)$ becomes more elaborate (more precisely, in place of sine and arcsine functions, it now involves two $\wp$-Weierstrass functions with different periods\footnote{This is due to the fact that a certain Riemann surface---namely, $\{(x,y)\in({\bf C}\cup\{\infty\})^2: L(x,y)=0\}$---has genus $0$ in the zero drift case and genus $1$ in the non-zero drift case.}).
+Despite this intrinsic complexity, expressions for $w(x)$ are available in the literature: see \cite[Section 3.1]{KuRa} for a particular value of $p$, and \cite[Section 2]{Ra} for simplifications of $w(x)$ in some particular cases.
 Once $w(x)$ is known, Equation \eqref{eq:l} holds, and an explicit expression for $H(x,0)$ follows.

 In some sense, this approach is more efficient than the one used in \cite{KuRa}, since we give here an expression for the harmonic functions directly in terms of the function $w(x)$, and not in terms of solutions to some other boundary value problems.